Dundalk F.C.: Revival and dominance (2013–2020)

+Upheaval (2021–present)

 The 2021 season saw Shane Keegan named first-team manager, with Giovagnoli reverting to the position of 'coach' because he did not have a UEFA Pro Licence.
 The season began with a victory in the President's Cup, but after a run of defeats at the start of the league campaign, both Keegan and Giovagnoli left the club.
-After a period where new Sporting Director Jim Magilton took charge, Vinny Perth returned to the club as head coach in June on a short-term deal.
-Dundalk struggled for the remainder of the domestic season with their lowest league finish since 2012 and went out to Vitesse Arnhem, 4–3 on aggregate, in the third qualifying round of the inaugural Europa Conference League.
+Dundalk struggled for the remainder of the domestic season with their lowest league finish since 2012, and they went out to Vitesse Arnhem in the third qualifying round of the inaugural Europa Conference League.
 Before the season ended, the club was returned to local ownership when a consortium led by former co-owner Andy Connolly and sports technology firm STATSports agreed a takeover with Peak6.
 The new owners then installed former captain Stephen O'Donnell as the club's new head coach in the close season.

-O'Donnell steered his new-look side to a third place finish and qualification for the Europa Conference League at the first attempt.
+In his first season in charge, O'Donnell steered his new-look side to a third-place finish and qualification for the Europa Conference League.
+They failed to capitalise in 2023, exiting the Conference League in the second qualifying round and finishing mid-table and outside the European qualification places.
+The club's finances were quickly deteriorating and there was another change of ownership in the close season, when it was taken over by a US-based Irish businessman, Brian Ainscough.
+A poor start to the 2024 season resulted in O'Donnell being let go, beginning a turbulent month in which he was replaced by Noel King, whose tenure lasted 25 days before he resigned citing medical issues.
+Head of Football Operations Brian Gartland was sacked following a clash with the owner over King's appointment.
+Gartland would later sue the club for wrongful dismissal and it was ordered by the Workplace Relations Commission to pay him €64,434 compensation.

+The club hired Jon Daly to replace King and there was a brief improvement in form.
+However, in September, after several defeats and with seven games left to play, Daly confirmed that players and staff at the club had not been paid their wages.
+It was subsequently revealed that the club had amassed losses of €1.2 million to the end of 2023 and was in danger of insolvency before the end of the season.
+Ainscough passed control of the holding company to a Dundalk-based barrister, John Temple, which avoided a mid-season withdrawal from the league.
+The concurrent collapse in form was not halted and relegation was confirmed before the end of the season, with Daly leaving after the final match.